Skip to main content Skip to footer

 Sociogram

-A sociogram displays the social relationships between individuals or groups of stakeholders to demonstrate their roles and influence in your project.
-Use different shapes and colors to represent various stakeholder types, such as squares for internal employees, circles for external partners, and triangles for customers or clients.
-From here, you’ll connect them with lines or arrows to illustrate their relationships and flow of information from one stakeholder to another.
+A sociogram shows the social relationships between individuals or groups of stakeholders.
+It can help project teams understand informal influence, communication patterns, and how information moves through a group.
+You can use different shapes or colors to represent stakeholder types, such as internal employees, external partners, customers, or leadership teams, then connect them with lines or arrows to show relationships and information flow.

 A sociogram used in stakeholder mapping.